 Mr. Jeffers said the project will generate economic activity for contractors, their workers and the various subcontractors who would be employed there.

 The housing development is 5.93 acres and consists of 31 lots including a common area.
-The lot sizes range from 5,000 to 6,226 square feet.
+In some circumstances, places like The Property Block can purchase homes and lands from people whose properties can be developed into something bigger, helping their market value and reducing the risk of a housing crisis in the long run.
+It is unknown whether this was done in this case.
+With that being said, the lot sizes range from 5,000 to 6,226 square feet.
 The area offers views of the Atlantic Ocean with Nevis peak in the backdrop.

 Meantime, he used the opportunity to pay homage to the Minister responsible for Social Security Hon.
 Vance Amory, for his efforts in making the loan possible for the corporation.